haninisrina/SQL_Project_Data_Job_Analysis/project_sql.md

 # Analysis
-## For numbers 1 to 5, I will focus on data analysts in remote jobs to help understand the landscape of remote-friendly data analyst jobs, enabling professionals to apply for opportunities regardless of their location, making it possible to work for companies in different countries while staying in their home country.
+## For numbers 1 to 5, I will focus on data analysts in remote jobs to help understand the landscape of remote-friendly data analyst jobs, enabling professionals to apply for opportunities regardless of their location, making it possible to work for companies in different countries while staying in their home country.<br />
 ### 1. Top-Paying Data Job
 - **Question to answer:** What are the top-paying data analyst jobs?<br />
 - **What to Analyze:** <br />